malcolmsailor/efficient_rhythms/docs/settings.md

   - <span id="rhythmic_unison">**`rhythmic_unison`**</span>: bool, or a
     sequence of tuples of ints.
-Controls whether to apply “rhythmic unison” (i.e., simultaneous attacks and releases) to some or all voices.
+Controls whether to apply “rhythmic unison” (i.e., simultaneous onsets and releases) to some or all voices.

     If True, all voices are in rhythmic unison.
 In this case, the rhythm